bugoaneo/bugoaneo/README.md

 Hi 👋 My name is Polina Emelyanova
 ==================================

-HTML-Developer & FrontEnd with passion CSS
+HTML-Developer & FrontEnd with passion CSS.
+5+ years experience.
 ------------------------------------------

-I am a codifier by life.
+CSS-lover by life.
 I love complex designs.
 I want to make a product that will delight users.

 *   🌍  I'm based in Novosibirsk
 *   🖥️  See my portfolio at [https://bugoaneo.github.io/](http://bugoaneo.github.io/)